mahajialirezaei/cmp-between-learning-methods/README.md

 - **Balanced Random Forest** is robust for moderate imbalance.
 - **SMOTE + Gradient Boosting** improves recall for minority classes.

-Detailed results (tables/plots) are available in the `results/` folder.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For major changes, open an issue first to discuss the proposed changes.